 So what do the numbers say?
-What is actual impact on business who use ‘ratings’?
+What is the actual impact on businesses that use ‘ratings’?

 Let’s pause for a case study: We recently hosted a great webinar through HR.com where host, Edie Goldberg presented a case study.
 Edie stated that Ely Lilly shared some interesting research results that were part of their own business case for eliminating ratings and moving to a more continuous performance management process.
 The data they share has to do with their employee engagement scores and the impact that ratings had on these engagement scores.

 The research demonstrated the impact on employee engagement when making a once-a-year year judgement on employees.
 Based on monthly pulse surveys, they noticed an interesting trend over the years.
 Immediately following the performance rating process, there was a significant drop in engagement for 80% of the employee population.
 And that drop stayed down for up to 3 months after the ratings were given out.
 A drill down on this data also revealed that it was employees who were rated a ‘4’ or lower (based on a standard 5 point scale) that had the biggest drop in engagement.

 What’s even more interesting is even the employees with a rating of 5 still experienced a dip in engagement, even though they recovered from the drop more quickly.
 They determined their rating process was causing a drop in engagement and performance for almost an entire quarter.